The Orange Loop

-The Orange Loop is a neighborhood near the beach in downtown Atlantic City with a focus on restaurants such as Cardinal, bars, coffee such as Hayday, public art, and live music establishments such as indie rock venue Anchor Rock Cluband Tennessee Avenue Beer Hall.
+The Orange Loop is a neighborhood near the beach in downtown Atlantic City with a focus on restaurants such as Cardinal, bars, coffee such as Hayday, public art, and live music establishments such as indie rock venue Anchor Rock Club and Tennessee Avenue Beer Hall.

 Location

 St. Nicholas of Tolentine Church on the Orange Loop.

 The loop runs perpendicular from the boardwalk inland roughly to St. Nicholas of Tolentine Church, and includes the three beach blocks of New York Avenue, St. James Place, and Tennessee Avenue.
 It is bounded by Tennessee Avenue, New York Avenue, Pacific Avenue and the boardwalk (with St. James Place running down the center) and derives its name from the orange color of those three beach blocks on a traditional Monopoly gameboard.